What can you do as a free member?

 Bladesong Comissions

 One thing I didn’t expect going in was how much the commissions themselves would matter.
 At first, they just seem like standard jobs.
 Someone needs a sword.
 Someone wants a specific type of blade.
-You make it, you get paid, you move on.
-But pretty quickly, you realize that most of these commissions come with their own little backstories.
-Some are tied directly to what’s happening in the world, especially early on when you’re trying to earn your way into Eren Keep.
+But pretty quickly, I realized that most of these commissions come with their own stories.
+The act of providing a service is even tied directly to what’s happening in the world, especially early on when you’re trying to earn your way into Eren Keep.
+Seeing how my choices, my designs, and the people I equipped influenced the world around me was impressive.
+The game acknowledged that our work as blacksmith mattered within the narrative.
+It made the loop of crafting and exploring feel meaningful in a way I didn’t anticipate.

 Once you’re inside the Keep, Early Access currently opens up two factions out of the planned five.
 If you take on commissions for them, you earn reputation points alongside your usual rewards, which slowly pushes you deeper into their side of the story.
 So you’re not just choosing jobs based on money or difficulty.
 You’re also choosing who you’re aligning yourself with, even if the game never spells that out in big bold letters.